kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

   - [Hotfix release](#hotfix-release)
   - [Security release](#security-release)
 - [Release Commands Cheat Sheet](#release-commands-cheat-sheet)

-## Content Notice

-The Patch Release Team and Branch Manager roles have been consolidated into a single [Release Managers][release-managers] group.

-This means that several areas of this document may currently be out of date.
-While we work to update these documents, please reach out to [Release Managers][release-managers] directly for any clarifications on Release Engineering processes.

-**This notice will be removed when the documentation is no longer under construction.**

----

 While this playbook is intended to guide Patch Release Team members, it largely consists of opinions and recommendations from former